Kelley12/blog/_drafts/2019-10-17-jekyll-layout-requested-does-not-exist.md

 ## Check Theme _layouts folder

-The next step was to check that the theme actually contains these layouts.
+The next step was to check that the theme actually contains the requested layouts.
 In order to do so run the following command and replacing `[theme-gem]` with the theme gem you are using in `Gemfile`.
 If you're using minima, replace it with `minima`.

 ```bash
 ls $(bundle show [theme-gem])/_layouts/